jbatson5/SCALE-test/docs/MAVRIC.rst

 Multiple sources with CADIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a typical Monte Carlo calculation with multiple sources (each with a
+For a typical Monte Carlo calculation with multiple sources---each with a
 probability distribution function
 :math:`q_{i}\left( \overrightarrow{r},E \right)` and a strength
 :math:`S_{i}`, giving a total source strength of
-:math:`S = \sum_{}^{}S_{i}`), the source is sampled in two steps.
+:math:`S = \sum_{}^{}S_{i}`---the source is sampled in two steps.
 First,
 the specific source *i* is sampled with probability
 :math:`p\left( i \right) = \ S_{i}/S`, and then the particle is sampled
 from the specific source distribution
 :math:`q_{i}\left( \overrightarrow{r},E \right)`.

-The source sampling can be biased at both levels: which source to sample
+The source sampling can be biased at both levels: from which source to sample
-from and how to sample each source.
+and how to sample each source.
 For example, the specific source can
 be sampled using some arbitrary distribution,
 :math:`\widehat{p}\left( i \right)`, and then the individual sources can
 be sampled using distributions